tonysoutha/csci3081/project/docs/Iteration2Requirements.md

 * Tests cover valid/invalid command line options.
 * Tests cover different numbers of options specified on the command line.
 * Tests cover all domain objects (Bus, Route, Stop, Passenger) including their interactions with other objects.
 * The project follows Google Style as demonstrated by passing the cpplint.py checks.
+ALL code in within project/src will be processed.

 ##Important notes to remember